 - Bike hire

 - Personal equipment

 How far in advance do I need to book?

-We suggest you book as soon as your plans are finalised as Hadrian's Wall Cycleway is extremely popular especially over April/May and July/August.
+We suggest you book as soon as your plans are finalised as the accommodations are popular in July and August.
 You will find up to date availability on our website, and we will always try and accommodate your plans.